-The school has a supportive ethos and our approaches support the pupils in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
+The school has a supportive ethos and our approaches support the children in developing their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 Students can underperform in Mathematics because they think they can't do it or are not naturally good at it.
-The mastery approach at Cheadle Heath addresses these preconceptions by ensuring that all pupils experience challenge and success in Mathematics by developing a growth mindset.
+The mastery approach at Cheadle Heath addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mindset.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
+As a result, in KS2 children's progress from KS1 to KS2 is above that nationally.
+In school data indicates that the percentage of children progressing to a greater depth of Mathematical understanding is increasing when compared to their end of KS1 data.

-Teaching and Learning
+2. Teaching and Learning